 Hospital Readmissions Reduction Program (HRRP)

-The Hospital Readmissions Reduction Program (HRRP) is a Medicare value-based purchasing program that encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
+The Hospital Readmissions Reduction Program (HRRP) is a Medicare value-based purchasing program that, for example, encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
 The program supports the national goal of improving health care for Americans by linking payment to the quality of hospital care.

 Section 1886(q) of the Social Security Act sets forth the statutory requirements for HRRP, which required the Secretary of the U.S. Department of Health and Human Services to reduce payments to subsection (d) hospitals for excess readmissions beginning October 1, 2012 (that is, fiscal year [FY] 2013).
-In addition, the 21st Century Cures Act directs CMS to assess a hospital’s performance relative to other hospitals with a similar proportion of patients who are dually eligible for Medicare and full Medicaid benefits beginning in FY 2019.
-The legislation requires estimated payments under the stratified methodology (that is, FY 2019 and onward) equal payments under the non-stratified methodology (that is, FY 2013 to FY 2018) to maintain budget neutrality.
+In addition, the 21st Century Cures Act directs CMS to assess a hospital’s performance relative to other hospitals with a similar proportion of beneficiaries who are dually eligible for Medicare and full Medicaid benefits beginning in FY 2019.
+The legislation requires estimated payments under the peer grouping methodology (that is, FY 2019 and onward) equal payments estimated under the non-peer grouping methodology (that is, FY 2013 to FY 2018) to maintain budget neutrality.

-CMS includes the following six condition or procedure-specific 30-day risk-standardized unplanned readmission measures in the program:
+CMS includes the following condition or procedure-specific 30-day risk-standardized unplanned readmission measures in the program: